clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/image-types.rst

 The *[compression type]* field specifies the compression type.
 Two types of compressions are used: GNU\* zip (*.gz*) and XZ (*.xz*).

-Table 1 lists the currently available images.
+Table 1 lists the currently available images which are platform independant.
+Table 2 lists the currently available images which are platform specific.

-.. list-table:: Table 1: Types of Clear Linux images
+.. list-table:: Table 1: Types of platform independant Clear Linux images
+   :widths: 15, 85
+   :header-rows: 1

+   * - Image Type
+     - Description

+   * - installer.img
+     - Preferred image of Clear Linux with interactive installer.

+   * - installer.iso
+     - ISO of Clear Linux with interactive installer.
+Only for special cases where ISO image format is required (not for use with a USB key)

+   * - live.img
+     - image for live booting into memory, without requiring installaton.

+.. list-table:: Table 2: Types of platform specific Clear Linux images
-   :widths: 20, 60
+   :widths: 15, 85
    :header-rows: 1

    * - Image Type